dbierer/php-class-notes/2026-Feb-PHP-OOP-Class-Notes.md

 # Class Notes -- PHP OOP -- Feb 2026

-## To Do

-* Tell Heidi not to send the Vagrantfile link in initial course welcome email
-* Geany needs to be installed in the VM setup script

 ## Homework
 For Wed 19 Feb 2026
+* Lab: Install the course VM using files provided by instructor
+* Lab: Namespace
+* Lab: Create a Class

 For Fri 21 Feb 2026